openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

 myYellow.b = 0;
 myYellow.g = 255;
 myYellow.a = 255;

+// We can also make use of some predefined colors provided by openFrameworks: ofColor myAqua = ofColor::aqua;
+ofColor myPurple = ofColor::plum;
+// Full list of colors available at: http://www.openframeworks.cc/documentation/types/ofColor.html
 ```

 If we wanted to make our brush fierier, we would draw using random colors that are in-between orange and red.  `ofColor` gives us in-betweenness using something called "[linear interpolation](http://en.wikipedia.org/wiki/Linear_interpolation "Wiki for Linear Interpolation")" with a function called [`getLerped(...)`](http://www.openframeworks.cc/documentation/types/ofColor.html#show_getLerped "getLerped Documentation Page").  `getLerped(...)` is a class method of `ofColor`, which means that if we have an `ofColor` variable, we can interpolate like this: `myFirstColor.getLerped(mySecondColor, 0.3)`.
 (For an explanation of classes and methods, see the *OOPS!* chapter.)
 We pass in two arguments, an `ofColor` and a `float` value between `0.0` and `1.0`.
 The function returns a new `ofColor` that is between the two specified colors, and the `float` determines how close the new color is to our original color (here, `myFirstColor`).
 We can use this in `draw()` like this: